 I really like the idea of using a guitar as a platform for artistic expression – the idea of a tool for artistic expression (music) being itself an artistic expression.
 In the 1990s, NYC street artist John ‘Crash’ Matos painted several guitars for Eric Clapton.
 Eventually Fender got involved and some 50 various “crashocasters” were… Continue reading Tuttomondo!

 In my search to add wackier and wackier electronics to my home-made Telecasters, I have gone from simple things, like trying to wire different pickups together as a giant humbucker, to more complicated things like trying to create an infinitely variable single coil-to-humbucker knob, and with the latest project, I built a guitar with a… Continue reading More wacky electronics

 G.E.
 Smith is a name you may know or you may not know.
-I don’t know if he has ever recorded under his own name but he has certainly recorded with and toured with many bands, including many years with Bob Dylan.
-If you do know him, it’s for one of two reasons: Either you… Continue reading Master of the Telecaster
+While he has recorded under his own name, he is not so well known in that vein but he has certainly recorded with and toured with many bands, including many years with Hall and Oates, touring with Bob Dylan, and playing for… Continue reading Master of the Telecaster

 The long-shaft pots have arrived from Stewart MacDonald and it’s now time to start assembly of my fingerstyle inspired Telecaster.
 You may recall the body from the last post – it is very pretty.
 Almost as pretty as my daughter’s cat: But I digress.
 Back to work.
 First the ferrules.
 But that’s easy.
 So next… Continue reading Fingerstyle part II